Written in stone

 Getting there: It’s a three-hour drive west of the Twin Cities.

 From U.S. 14, seven miles west of Springfield, take U.S. 71 south to County Road 10.
-Go three miles east, then south on County Road 2 for one mile.Hours: The visitors center is open daily from Memorial Day to Labor Day.
+Go three miles east, then south on County Road 2 for one mile.Hours: The visitors center is open daily from Memorial Day weekend to Labor Day and Saturdays in September.

 Visitors can walk out to the petroglyphs even when the visitors center is closed.
 Dawn and dusk are the best times of day to see them, and winter, when the low arc of the sun creates shadows, is the best season.